sinamahbobi/cs244u-final-project/README.md

 2. Using the Terminal, make sure you are in the correct folder (i.e. cd /Users/Name/xcs244u)
 3. Run this command: python3 main_tfidf.py final_lyrics.csv input_lyrics1.txt WhateverYouWantToNameYourOutputFile.json
 -  main_tfidf.py is also interchangable with main_pvdm.py
 5. If running the TF-IDF RS, this should output the same recommended song as in the output.json file.
-The PV-DM outputs a different recommended song.
+The PV-DM outputs a different recommended song (output2.json).
 6. To try other input lyrics, simply create txt files of just the lyrics and use that instead of input_lyrics1.txt in the command.